qnap-dev/QNAP-CSI-PlugIn/readme.md

 **Notes:**
 **The image (davidcheng0922/docker-demo) just do time click and print it out; the above pod mounts the pvc we created.
 Use logs to check whether the pod works well.**

+## Snapshot
+### Create VolumeSnapshot from PVC
+1. Run `kubectl apply -f <VolumeSnapshotClass.yaml>`
+2. Run `kubectl apply -f <VolumeSnapshot.yaml> `
+3. Check Result:
+   - Run `kubectl get volumesnapshot`
+   - Run `kubectl get qsnapshot -n trident`

+**Notes:**
+**Once volumesnapshot is created successfully, the corresponding qsnapshot is also created which record the snapshot information in the storage.
+The admin can also check whether the volume is created through UI.**

+###Create PVC From Snapshot
+The <pvc-from-snapshot.yaml> will contain the snapshot name we created above and created the volume depending on the snapshot.
+After volume is bound, we have to verify if the snapshot success; we create a new pod and mount the snapshot-pvc in pod.
+Access to the pod and check if the volume contains the directory we created before.
+1. Run `kubectl apply -f <pvc-from-snapshot.yaml>`
+2. Run `kubectl apply -f <pod2.yaml>`

+# Remove Trident
+Run `helm delete qnap-trident -n trident`